paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 ## What are some of the takeaways

-* Next wave of growth in the Indian economy might not be just from AI or Superconductors, but from improving the existing agricultural ecosystems that can add several magnitudes of value to GDP.
+* The next wave of growth in the Indian economy might not be just from AI or Superconductors, but from improving the existing agricultural ecosystems that can add several magnitudes of value to GDP.

 * Female labour participation rates have steadily declined — from 26% in 2005 to roughly 20% in 2019 due to perhaps the reasons mentioned here.
 Less than 7% of the urban women population has independent financial income.
 We must improve this over the next few years to walk the talk with holistic economic development.